 Overview

 The 2nd Workshop on AI Behavioral Science (AIBS 2026) is the second annual event bringing together leading researchers and practitioners at the intersection of artificial intelligence and behavioral science.
 Building on the successful inaugural workshop in 2025, which explored the foundational aspects of AI Behavioral Science, the 2026 workshop will focus specifically on human-AI interaction.
-This event will feature discussions across three core themes:
+This event will feature discussions across four core themes:

-1. Human Perception and Mental Models of AI
+- Human Perception and Mental Models of AI

-2. AI as Decision Support and Behavioral Intervention
+- AI as Decision Support and Behavioral Intervention

-3. Strategic Interaction Between Humans and AI
+- Strategic Interaction Between Humans and AI

 This workshop aims to catalyze discussions and collaborations that will shape the future of this promising field by bringing together thought leaders and practitioners from across disciplines.